 - Chick Peas

 You can skip all of this and scroll down to the printable recipe card if you want.
 I’m just going to share a few extra tips and pictures that I think will help you as you make this recipe.

 Why Sweet Potatoes?

 For my first hummus endeavor, I wanted to give it a bit of a twist.
 This is why I decided to add some sweet potato to give it a boost of flavor.

 I’m a huge fan of sweet potatoes, so I just knew this ingredient combination would be a clear winner for me.

 I wanted to make this recipe as accessible as possible.
 While most hummus recipes call for tahini as a key ingredient, I opted for almond butter.
 It’s something we normally have in our pantry and makes for the perfect tahini replacement.

-If you want a quick, homemade hummus, I recommend using canned chickpeas.
+If you want quick, homemade hummus, I recommend using canned chickpeas.
 With canned chickpeas, there is no need to soak, cook, etc. for preparation.
-They can just be rinsed, drained and dumped directly into the food processor.
+They can just be rinsed, drained, and dumped directly into the food processor.

 What do I Serve With Sweet Potato Hummus?